Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: INTRODUCTION

 In this paper, we study the \emph{collaborative multiplayer multi-armed bandit (MMAB)} problem, where multiple players interact with a shared set of arms.
 Unlike prior MMAB settings which assume unit capacity--i.e., each arm can support at most one player at a time, and any collision results in zero reward for all involved players~\citep{boursier2019b, wang2020, lugosi2022}--we generalize the problem by allowing each arm to have an unknown capacity possibly greater than one.

 We propose the Multi-Player Multi-Armed Bandits with Shareable Arms, local observations, and hard overload penalties (\textbf{MMAB-SAX}) framework, where \( M \) decentralized players interact with \( K \) arms.
 The instance is defined by a mean reward vector \( \boldsymbol{\mu} = (\mu_1, \dots, \mu_K) \in [0,1]^K \), where each arm \( \nu \in [K] \) has an unknown mean reward \( \mu_\nu \) and an unknown capacity \( C_\nu \in \mathbb{N} \).
 The capacity \( C_\nu \) represents the maximum number of players that can simultaneously pull arm \( \nu \) without incurring a collision penalty.
 At each time step \( t = 1, \dots, T \), each player \( p \in [M] \) independently selects an arm \( a_t^p \in [K] \).
-If the number of players selecting arm \( \nu \) exceeds its capacity \( C_\nu \), then all players on that arm receive zero reward--unlike in~\citep{wang2022a}, where only the overloaded players are penalized.
+If the number of players selecting arm \( \nu \) exceeds its capacity \( C_\nu \), then all players on that arm receive zero reward.
 Otherwise, each player pulling that arm receives an independent stochastic reward with expectation \( \mu_\nu \).

 Each player observes only their own reward and receives no information about the number of players on the same arm or whether a zero reward was caused by a stochastic realization or a collision.
-This strict no-sensing feedback regime poses significant challenges for coordination and capacity discovery.
+This strict no-sensing feedback and decentralized observation regime poses significant challenges for coordination and capacity discovery.

 Our model captures practical real-world applications in decentralized IoT network systems, such as unlicensed spectrum access in TV White Space and RF backscatter communication, where arms (communication channel) naturally have capacity greater than one, and devices operate independently under no sensing constraints, each observing only their own reward without information about collisions or other users \citep{foukalas2014, matsumura2015,elias2015a,hessar2018, gupta2023, gong2024}.
-Detailed discussions for applications are provided in Appendix~\ref{sec:application}.

-The goal is to design a decentralized learning algorithm that maximizes the cumulative reward over time.
-Due to the lack of communication, explicit coordination is infeasible.
-Our algorithm circumvents this by using structured collision patterns as implicit binary signals to enable coordination and synchronization.
+The goal is to design a learning algorithm that maximizes the cumulative reward over time while observation remains decentralized, and explicit runtime communication is infeasible.
+However, we assume that agents agree beforehand on a shared protocol governing action selection and signal interpretation.
+Under this assumption, our algorithm leverages structured collision patterns as implicit binary signals to enable coordination and synchronization.

 We evaluate our algorithm using the following notion of pseudo-regret: